What do we mean by a “Contemplative Reformation?”

-For a while now, I have been trying to listen for the Spirit, wondering how traditional congregations are being invited into a space of transformation and deepening practice.
+For a while now, I have been listening for the Spirit, wondering how traditional congregations are being invited into a space of transformation and deepening practice.
 How are we being called out of the usual “program maintenance model” of congregational life?
 How is the Spirit of Christ inviting us to ground ourselves in silence, prayer, and compassionate embodiment?

 Given the distinct pressures we face within our congregations, with declining attendance and membership, with pressures from budget constraints, how are we being given an opportunity to delve more deeply into what the contemplative tradition has to offer us?

-The original “idea” for this focus came from conversations with the Rev. Dr. Tilden Edwards, the founder of the Shalem Institute for Spiritual Formation, during one of the week-long intensive retreats in Shalem’s Clergy Spiritual Life and Leadership sessions.
-A deep bow to Tilden… In these initial conversations, I caught a glimpse of what is possible when we assume a posture of deep listening rather than ego grasping.
+The original “idea” for this focus came from conversations with the Rev. Dr. Tilden Edwards, founder of the Shalem Institute for Spiritual Formation, during one of the week-long intensive retreats in Shalem’s Clergy Spiritual Life and Leadership sessions.
+A deep bow to Tilden, as he told me, “It is no small thing to trust in the movement of the Living Spirit.”
+In these initial conversations, I caught a glimpse of what is possible when we assume a posture of deep listening rather than ego grasping.

 Some of the thoughts we have shared as a community are as follows:

 - What if a community of people, a gathering of seekers and learners–of Christian disciples–sought to cultivate a practice of such mindfulness or watchfulness within their experiences of spiritual formation and compassion?